JIMBLYB/Tinkering_Graphics_Teams/README.md

 [Link to main repository.](https://github.com/JIMBLYB/Tinkering_Graphics_Teams)

 ## Python Code for Adjusting Graphics
 This repositiory is a collection of multiple projects as part of the COM120 module at Falmouth University.
-The contracts attempted currently are _Platform Level Generator_ by Kalvin, _Platformer Entity Reskinning_ by Joe and _Colour Blindness User Interface Analysis Tool_ by James.
+The contracts attempted currently are _Platformer Tile Generator_ by Ethan Jones, _Platform Level Generator_ by Kalvin, _Platformer Entity Generator_ by Oskar Korpysa_Platformer, Entity Reskinning_ by Joe, and _Colour Blindness User Interface Analysis Tool_ by James.
 Pair programming was practiced where appropriate

 ## Instructions